cmsqrt/Bashmark/README.md

 # Using Bashmark

-Adding the latest command to Bashmark is easy - there are 3 core operation `++`, to add a command to bashmark, `??`, to query for any command added earlier and `??!` to retrieve the best match without additional user interaction.
+Adding the latest command to Bashmark is easy - there are 3 core operations `++`, to add a command to bashmark, `??`, to query for any command added earlier and `??!` to retrieve the best match without additional user interaction.

 To add the last command, simply: